 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on Italy and Portugal a new global overview.
+Our coverage this year includes new chapters on Brazil and India.

 Lexology Getting The Deal Through titles are published annually in print.
 Please ensure you are referring to the latest edition or to the online version at www.lexology.com/gtdt.